KendallTapani/KendallTapani/README.md

 </div>

-Tech professional with expertise in infrastructure, automation, and security.
+Tech professional with expertise in secure infrastructure, automation, and security.

 <div align="left">